Grab your blender, some frozen fruits, and Greek yogurt, and get instant access to a freezingly cold sugar-free frozen yogurt!

 First of all, you get to make it yourself.
 Second, you get to choose from many different fruits and substitute stevia (or another hearted sweetener) for sugar.
 Third, it is unbelievably simple and fun to make if you own a blender.

-Do not wait for the summer to fade out, grab your horse power blender, get some frozen fruits and Greek yogurt ready, and get instant access to a freezingly cold cream that will satisfy those ice-cream cravings!
+Do not wait for the summer to fade out, grab your horsepower blender, get some frozen fruits and Greek yogurt ready, and get instant access to a freezingly cold cream that will satisfy those ice-cream cravings!

 To see how simple this is, watch a highly amateur video (learning, please be patient) of the procedure.

 A blender is a must, as well.
 I add coconut oil and vanilla whey powder for enhanced creaminess.
 On top of that, I add a dash of salt and a splash of vodka because I like to think that these two bring the melting point of the ice cream a bit lower (it doesn't become rock-hard frozen inside the home freezer too quickly).

 For the topping, if I am really lazy, I tend to use some sugar-free fruit syrup or sugar-free chocolate syrup.
 But when I am not lazy, I love my sesame sauce on top of the ice cream.
 Just take some sesame seeds, roast them a bit (until they start smelling nice), add some IMO syrup, and maybe some cinnamon, and that's it.
-I like pouring it warm on the frozen yogurt. … And the crunch of the seeds, yum!
+I like pouring it warm on the frozen yogurt.

-- 1 Tbsp. sesame seeds
+- 1 tablespoon sesame seeds

-- 2 Tbsp.
-IMO syrup
+- 2 tablespoon IMO syrup

-- 1 tsp. cinnamon optional
+- 1 teaspoon cinnamon - optional

 - Put all the ingredients in a blender, frozen fruit on top.
 Start blending on slow.
 You might need a spoon to give it a little push from the beginning.
 Make sure to do so with the blender OFF.
 Once it starts blending smoothly, blend for approximately 30 seconds on high or until creamy.
 Place into an airtight container and freeze or consume immediately.

 - Click here to see an amateur video on how this is done.